demisto/content/Packs/MicrosoftGraphSecurity/Integrations/MicrosoftGraphSecurity/README.md

 ### msg-list-security-incident

 ***
 Get a list of incident objects that Microsoft 365 Defender created to track attacks in an organization.
+If you want a specific incident, just enter incident_id.

 #### Base Command